kroma-network/kroma/specs/glossary.md

 [channel-frame]: glossary.md#channel-frame

 A channel frame is a chunk of data belonging to a [channel].
 [Batcher transactions][batcher-transaction] carry one or multiple frames.
-The reason to split a channel into frames is that a channel might too large to include in a single batcher transaction.
+The reason to split a channel into frames is that a channel might be too large to include in a single batcher transaction.

 ## Batcher